-What are the benefits/side effects of these medications?Will these medications interact with other medications, over-the-counter products, or dietary or herbal supplements I am already taking for other conditions?Do any of the medications I am taking for other conditions cause dizziness, light-headedness, disorientation, or a loss of balance that could lead to a fall?Do any of the medications I’m taking contribute to bone loss?Are there any alternative or complementary therapies that will help me?
+What are the benefits/side effects of these medications?Will these medications interact with other medications, over-the-counter products, or dietary or herbal supplements I am already taking for other conditions?Do any of the medications I am taking for other conditions cause lightheadedness, disorientation, or a loss of balance that could lead to a fall?Do any of the medications I’m taking contribute to bone loss?Are there any alternative or complementary therapies that will help me?

 About Lifestyle Changes